saaahilhussain/saaahilhussain/README.md

 # About me

-Hey there, I'm Sahil Hussain.
-Currently I'm pursuing BTech CSE at The Assam Royal Global University.
-I've been passionately diving into full-stack web development and exploring the exciting world of DevOps.
-I love building meaningful projects, experimenting with code, and documenting my learning journey on GitHub to inspire and help others in the community.
-When I'm not coding, you’ll find me working out, strumming my guitar, or writing to express my ideas.
+Full-stack developer with a DevOps and GenAI curiosity.
+I build things, break things, and then write about it on GitHub.
+When I'm not at the keyboard, you can find me shitposting on twitter, sometimes playing my guitar, or contemplating the void (and writing about it).

 ## My Tech Stack